-Find a reputable bank with competitive rates, like Ally Bank, and keep an eye out for other things that make for a good financial fit, too.
+Find a reputable FDIC-insured bank, and keep an eye out for other things that make for a good financial fit, too.
 How often the bank compounds interest and how easy it is to access your funds, for example, are important factors when selecting a savings account.

 Be sure you understand the terms of any account you consider, including potential maintenance fees or minimum balance requirements.